madmachineio/MadDrivers/README.md

 )
 ```

-4. Write code for the sensor according to its datasheet.
-At the same time, you can find many drivers created by manufacturer or others as a reference.
+4. write code for the sensor according to its datasheet.
+At the same time, you can find many drivers created by manufacturers or others as a reference.

-5. In the folder `Examples`, create a new folder `SHT3x` to store demo project(s).
+5. in the folder `Examples`, create a new folder `SHT3x` to store demo project(s).

 Info: BTW, we add tests for each sensor while writing code, which will prevent us from some typos and obvious errors.
 You could also skip it.
 If you want to have a try, one thing to note is that the `SwiftIO` library used for tests is from the branch `mock`.
 You need to change its version while working on tests.
 As for how to write tests, you could refer to [SHT3xTests](./Tests/SHT3xTests/SHT3xTests.swift).
 It lies in supposing the values from a sensor and calculating the